epurpur/UVA-Big-Deal/README.md

 To Do List:
--Familiarize yourself with the existing code
--Make nice, consistent Documentation strings for the vrl_presentation_functions.
+-Familiarize yourself with the existing code, JournalsPerProvider.csv data -Make nice, consistent Documentation strings for the vrl_presentation_functions.
 I'd like them to be consistent as most of them are similar data sliced and diced different ways.
+Uniform documentation strings.
--Descriptive variable names (as best we can)
+-Descriptive variable names (as best we can).
+Uniform variable names.
 -more documentation in code if needed (using #)

 -Add labels to a couple of the plots (jr80_jr90_jr95 functions) -fix the "JournalsPerProvider_noJR1" and "JournalsPerProvider_noJR5" null values